fadion/Sanitizer/README.md

 ## Usage in FormRequest

-Form requests are, to my opinion, a very good way of writing validation code.
-In addition to validation, you can use Sanitizer to clean and transform your input in a very intuitive way.
+Form requests are, in my opinion, a very good way of writing validation code.
+In addition to validation, you can use Sanitizer to clean and transform your inputs in a very intuitive way.

 You already know how to create a FormRequest and add rules to it.
 Let's see how to sanitize those inputs: